particle-iot/docs/src/content/hardware/migration-guides/p2-p1-migration-guide.md

 There are many limitations for interrupts on the STM32F205.
 All pins can be used for interrupts on Gen 3 devices and the P2.

+### Internal pull-up or pull-down

+Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

+- On the P2, the internal pull is approximately 2.1K.
+- On the P1, the internal pull is approximately 40K.
+- The P1 module has 2.1K pull-ups on D0 and D1 (I2C), separate from the MCU pull-ups.
+The P2 does not have extra hardware pull-ups.

 ### Retained memory

 Retained memory, also referred to as Backup RAM or SRAM, that is preserved across device reset, is not available on the P2.
 This also prevents system usage of retained memory, including session resumption on reset.